12.6 – ANOVA posthoc tests

 b.
 Dunnett’s Test for comparisons against a control group

 • There are situations where we might want to compare our experimental Populations to one control Population or group.
+Thus, this is likely a case of planned comparisons.

 • This is common in medical research where there is a placebo (control pill with no drug) or sham operations (operations where every thing but the critical operation is done).